 Such heroic response is a mother’s nightmare.
 It’s the last thing any mother wants her child to have to do, even when that child is long grown.
 It’s also the first thing most any mother would want her child to do.
 Help others.

-But, I think the best of humanity is defined by those who don’t think twice about saving the life of another — those who boldly face danger despite their fear, and respond with courage when twisted souls manufacture horror.
+But, I think the best of humanity is defined by those who don’t think twice about saving the life of another — those who boldly face danger despite their fear, and respond in courage and kindness to the twisted souls who manufacture horror.

-In every one of these recent atrocious acts, our fellow humans have shown us — modeled for us — an inspirational response.
-At the Boston Marathon, so many ran towards the danger they couldn’t all be counted.
+In every one of these recent atrocious acts our fellow humans have shown us — modeled for us — a righteous way to respond.
+At the Boston Marathon, so many ran towards the danger they couldn’t be counted.
 It was said that runners passed the finish line and kept on running towards hospitals to give blood for the victims.

 Most everyone knows about these folks.
 But, I feel like there are more and more unofficial “first responders” among the increasing number of us who are exposed to the atrocious acts of terror.